spatialthoughts/qgis-tutorials/source/docs/raster_styling_and_analysis.rst

 23. Once the new layer is loaded, right-click on it and select :guilabel:`Properties`.
 In the :guilabel:`Transparency` tab, add 0 as the :guilabel:`Additional no data value`.
-This setting will make the pixels will 0 values also transparent.
+This setting will make the pixels with 0 values also transparent.
 Click :guilabel:`OK`.

 .. image:: /static/raster_styling_and_analysis/images/23.png
    :align: center